mitodl/ocw-to-hugo/docs/rfcs/0001-Caching.md

 1. let `CACHE_DIR` be the cache directory
 1. for each course in the input:
     1. let `course_id` be the course's UUID (`short_url` in the input data).
-    1. let `inputLastModified` be the last modified date for the course
+    1. let `inputLastModified` be the last modified date for the course.
+This is calculcated by looking at the last modified time for the `_parsed.json` file for the course, since any file changes would cause that file to change as well.
     1. let `cacheLastModified` be the last modified date for cached content for that course
     1. let `is_stale` be `inputLastModified > cacheLastModified`
     1. let `cache_version` be the version ID written in the filenames for the cached content